Dewlish: Roman villa

 About 1740 the tessellated pavement of a Roman villa was discovered in the village, near Michel's Farm.
 In 1971 a full excavation began of the site; by 1973, 24 rooms of the villa, including a bath suite, had been revealed.
 Further excavation established that there were three main settlement areas, dating from the Iron Age, early Roman and late Roman, an occupation period of 400 to 500 years.

 In February 2021 it was announced that a mosaic from the Roman villa, discovered in 1974, showing a leopard attacking an antelope, would be displayed in the Dorset County Museum at Dorchester, after £150,000 was raised to buy it.
 It had been bought at auction in 2018 for an international collector, but export was suspended.
 Jon Murden, director of the museum, said that the piece was "one of the most significant 4th-century Roman mosaics in the country".

+Population

 Mammoths

 In the 19th century the remains of two prehistoric mammoths, dating from about one million years BC, were found in the hillside above the village; two of the tusks were taken to the county museum at Dorchester.